 North coast of France

 For the French coast, data were available on abundance (density and/or biomass) of the dominating forest building species L. digitata, L. hyperborea, L. ochroleuca, S. latissima and S. polyschides as well as for the non-native species U. pinnatifida.
 Most of these data were collected from 2004 to 2010 during two programs: the project ECOKELP (see special issue of the Cahiers de Biologie Marine, 2011) and the monitoring network, REBENT.
 For native kelps, additional data were gathered from 1995 to 1998 (Billot 1999) and more recently in 2011 (Robuchon 2014).
 For the REBENT program, the data of density were obtained from quantitative diving using quadrats of 50 × 50 cm.
 Along the coasts of Brittany, 38 sites were studied, including very sheltered (estuaries or gulfs), sheltered (sea inlets or bays), semi-exposed (coastal water) and exposed (offshore) sites.
-These data were collected since 2004 (Derrien-Courtel 2008; Derrien-Courtel et al. 2013), but other data were taken since 2007 within the EU Water Framework Directive (Le Gal and Derrien-Courtel 2015)..
+These data were collected since 2004 (Derrien-Courtel 2008; Derrien-Courtel et al. 2013), but additional data have been collected since 2007 for EU Water Framework Directive assessments (Le Gal and Derrien-Courtel 2015).
 For the northern part of the Eastern English Channel, data of presence/absence (Dizerbo and Herpe 2007), density and/or biomass of L. digitata and S. latissima were obtained from quantitative diving investigations using quadrats of 1 × 1m (data collected in 1996/97 and 2001; Gevaert 2001; Dizerbo and Herpe 2007; Gevaert et al. 2008 as well as unpublished and observational data from field records in 2006, 2008 and 2014, undertaken within the EU Water Framework Directive).
 Additionally, abundance (density and/or biomass) of L. hyperborea and L. digitata for some sites in Brittany within an area of 2800 m², was evaluated semi quantitatively according to a scale ranging from 1 to 4 (1: less than one sporophyte/m2 and 4: maximum cover of the substratum), by randomly positioning 12 quadrats of 0.25 m² by diving in a circle of 30 m around the boat.
 For Roscoff more precise estimates of density and biomass were performed in three sites dominated by L.digitata by counting individuals and weighting fresh material in a total of 84 0.25m² quadrats quadrats.

 For U. pinnatifida, presence data along the French and Brittany coasts were gathered in the course of the Interreg IVA Marinexus programme as well as from observational data published in reports (e.g. Girard-Descatoire et al. 1997; Le Roux 2008; Castric 1996) or from unpublished data (Derrien-Courtel, pers. comm.).
 Specific field surveys using diving were carried out in some areas (e.g. bay of St-Malo, Ushant Island, Morlaix Bay) based on a grid approach, using a mesh size of roughly 1-2 square nautical miles (Grulois 2010; Grulois et al. 2011).